-If the Check Connection item is set to enabled or enabled + bind, this activates checking of the connection to the mobile network.
-The router will automatically send ping requests to the specified domain or IP address (Ping IP Address or Ping IPv6 Address item) at regular time intervals (Ping Interval).
-In the case of an unsuccessful ping, a new one will be sent after ten seconds.
-If this ping a given IP address three times in a row, the router will terminate the connection and attempt to establish new ones.
-This checking can be set separate for two SIM cards.
-Send an ICMP (ICMPv6) ping to an IP address that you know is still functional.
-(The operator's DNS server, for example.)
+If the Check Connection item is set to enabled or enabled + bind, the router will be sending the ping requests to the specified domain or IP address configured in Ping IP Address or Ping IPv6 Address at regular time intervals set up in the Ping Interval.

+In case of an unsuccessful ping, a new ping will be sent after the Ping Timeout.
+If the ping is unsuccessful three times in a row, the router will terminate the cellular connection and will attempt to establish a new one.

+This monitoring function can be set for both SIM cards separately, but running on the active SIM at given time only.
+Be sure, you configure a functional address as the destination for the ping, for example an IP address of the operator's DNS server.

-If the Check Connection item is set to the enabled option, ping requests are sent on the basis of the routing table.
+If the Check Connection item is set to the enabled, the ping requests are being sent on the basis of the routing table.
 Therefore, the requests may be sent through any available interface.
-If you require each ping request to be sent through the network interface, which was created when establishing a connection to the mobile operator, it is necessary to set the Check Connection item to enabled + bind.
+If you require each ping request to be sent through the network interface, which was created when establishing a connection to the mobile operator, it is necessary to set the Check Connection to enabled + bind.
 The disabled option deactivates checking of the connection to the mobile network.

-For SmartFlex SR305 routers connected to Verizon carrier (autodetected by the router): The retry interval for connecting to the mobile network prolongs with more retries.
+A note for routers connected to the Verizon carrier (detected by the router):

+The retry interval for connecting to the mobile network prolongs with more retries.
 First two retries are done after 1 minute.
 Then the interval prolongs to 2, 8 and 15 minutes.
 The ninth and every other retry is done in 90 minutes interval.